Brave and courageous, especially in the face of danger; possessing the spirit of a lion.

 Cowardly, fearful, timid, spineless, unheroic

-- The lionhearted firefighter risked his own life to save others from the burning building.
+The lionhearted firefighter rushed into the burning building, risking his own life to save those trapped inside.

 To be lionhearted is to have the courage and bravery of a lion.
 It is a quality that is greatly admired and respected, and it is often associated with individuals who are willing to put themselves in harm’s way for the greater good.
 Lionhearted individuals are not afraid to stand up for what is right, even when it is difficult or dangerous.
 They are characterized by their fearlessness, their bravery, and their unwavering commitment to what is just and true.
 Whether it is in the face of danger, or in the face of adversity, the lionhearted person remains steadfast and strong.
 They are a shining example of courage and bravery, and they inspire others to be brave and to fight for what is right.
 In a world that can be full of uncertainty and fear, the lionhearted person is a beacon of hope and strength.